 Perhaps we should consider a more modern method of communication.

 I think that’s a good plan.
-I’ll include my address.
+I’ll include my address so he can mail me a letter back.